ccy7701/pf-visualiser/docs/spec-history.md

 * Snacktime
 * Others

-Transaction subcategories do not alter History storage: month-level income and expense breakdowns remain aggregated by these parent categories.
+Transaction subcategories do not alter History aggregation: month-level income and expense breakdowns remain aggregated by these parent categories.

 ---